Breast Implant Check and Patient Peviews for past patients of Dr Craig Rubinstein FRACS Plastic Surgeon Melbourne

 At Coco Ruby, we take these concerns seriously and listen to patients and share our objective, evidence-based knowledge.

-Based on existing scientific data from best practice around the world, Professor Deva and Associate Professor Karen Vickery, together with colleagues from the University of Texas – Southwestern, have published a 14-point plan for surgeons to minimise the risk of breast implant infection.
+Based on existing scientific data from best practices around the world, Professor Deva and Associate Professor Karen Vickery, together with colleagues from the University of Texas – Southwestern, have published a 14-point plan for surgeons to minimise the risk of breast implant infection.

 The plan includes protocols such as specific antibiotic and irrigation regimes, particular incision and dissection techniques, minimal device handling and layered closure methods.